anchpop/wise_mans_haskell/book.md

 first :: Maybe Int
 ```

-This means we've lost our ability to do Math on it. `Maybe Int` is a different type than `Int`, and we can't add, subtract, multiply, or do anything else to it.
-However, luckily, `Maybe` plays nice with pattern matching.
-Let's write a function that takes a `Maybe Int`, and returns a `Maybe Int` with the number increased by `1`.
+This makes it a bit less convenient. `Maybe Int` is a different type than `Int`, and we can't add, subtract, multiply, or do anything else to it.
+In order to work around thi s we can use pattern matching.
+We'll write a function that takes a `Maybe Int` and increments the number inside by `1`.
 If you pass it a `Nothing`, it'll return `Nothing`.
 We'll also include our `maybeHead` function from earlier just to have them in the same file.

 ```haskell